 WHAT DO YOU NEED TO DO?

 Where does your money come from?

-Record all of your income, including things like your paychecks, social security, and child support.
-Be sure to include the amount before taxes or any deductions and how often you receive it the income.
+Record all of your income, including things like your paychecks, social security benefit letter, and child support information.
+Be sure to include the amount before taxes or any deductions and how often you receive the income.
 You will need to calculate both your gross (before any deductions) and your net (after deductions – your bring home pay).
 This amount will be the starting point of your budget.

 Where does my money go?

 It is important to know where all of your money goes each month.
 Tracking your spending for every penny that leaves your household is a great way to gain a better understanding of where it all went.
 Keeping a log of your spending will help you track your spending.

 Start with small goals, like tracking or logging your spending for 1 day and then for a week.
 Once you are ready, you should track your expenses for 30-60-90 days to help determine a pattern, or to begin to make changes before you spend.

 What are all my bills and when are they due?

 If you are coming up short each month when trying to pay your bills, the problem could be that the timing of your bills and income don’t match up.
 Use this calendar template to record both your due dates and when income is received.

 Now that you know when and how much your income is and you have started tracking your spending and when your bills are due, you can use this budget worksheet to pull it all together.